 The author of several bestseller books, J J Virgin, says, “Optimal gut health becomes the foundation for fat loss, abundant energy and vibrant health.

-To make it simple, we can say: We have excellent and harmful bacteria in our gut.
+To simplify it, we can say: We have excellent and harmful bacteria in our gut.
 If the bad bacteria outnumber the good ones – you will have dis-ease.
-Which disease will be, depending on which flora of bacteria is in your gut?
-Such conditions include autoimmune diseases, heart disease, diabetes, cancer, and many more.
+Which disease will be, depending on which bacteria flora is in your gut?
+Such conditions include autoimmune diseases, heart disease, diabetes, cancer, etc.

 Our gut-brain connection.